EdDataScienceEES/tutorial-sharkie58/index.md

 Try typing `instl` and you will discover what coders call fuzzy matching.
 It searches by unique letters and not specific words like the well-known Ctrl+F function in text editors.
 ```
-If you're interested in saving time with code snippets, you can check out the [RStudio guide](https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets) for advanced options or customizing your own snippets!
+If you're interested in saving time with code snippets, you can check out the <a href="https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets" target="_blank">RStudio guide</a> for advanced options or customizing your own snippets!

 #### b) Setting workspace and loading data